bilgino/angularforddd/README.md

 *» Angular adoption*<br/>

-- Presentation layer: Components, Directives, Pipes, Animations
+- Presentation layer: Components, Directives, Templates, Pipes, Animations
 - Application layer: View Controller Classes, Guards, Validator Functions <br/>
 - Domain layer: Classes, Interfaces <br/>
 - Infrastructure layer: Resolvers, Interceptors<br/>

 **» Applying DDD to Angular**<br/>

 An important aspect of Domain-Driven Design is that the complexity of the domain model is kept isolated from other concerns of the application.
 Ideally, the domain layer is self-contained and focused on abstracting business rules.
 Because frontend applications very often evaluate business rules that are reflected in the presentation layer right away - especially in SPA applications when navigating through HTML forms that have cross-dependencies in terms of composite business rules, a domain layer in the frontend sounds like a good idea.
-We don't want to command against the server upon every user input.
+A domain layer helps us to prevent business logic from scattering everywhere.
+In addition, we don't want to command against the server upon every user input.

 In Angular, domain-oriented layering (vertical cut) is often considered the first structuring criterion.
 However, layered architecture is a good design methodology even without domain-oriented layering.
 It's usually sufficient to use a layered model (horizontal cut), which is simply set up using folders.
 The main reason for modular segmentation in Angular is lazy-loading and distribution.

-When application services carry out business use cases it may be a good idea to place business use cases that contain less logic directly in UI controllers (like in MVC).
-However, we don't want to hide business use cases from the rest of the application and declare dedicated classes!
-Additionally, we may want to share state and logic of an application service with other application services. **Application services may encapsulate logic that only take place as a part of the presentation layer such as "ProductCategorySelected" or "ProductSearch", described as action streams.**

 Using business services only for structural and behavioral modeling while domain models remain pure value containers that can't protect their domain invariants is a common bad practice in frontend projects.
 Hence, building rich domain models is a major objective in object-oriented applications.
 In general, using rich domain models means more entities than business services.

+When application services carry out business use cases it may be a good idea to place business use cases that contain less logic directly in UI controllers (like in MVC).
+However, we don't want to hide business use cases from the rest of the application and declare dedicated classes!
+Additionally, we may want to share state and logic of an application service with other application services. **Application services may encapsulate logic that only take place as a part of the presentation layer such as "ProductCategorySelected" or "ProductSearch", described as action or event streams.**

 It's debatable whether higher granularity distributed across several layers introduce extra complexity in the frontend design system.
 Do we really need Domain-Driven Design in frontend development?
 As a consequence, many developers tend to lean toward weaker patterns because they see it as an unnecessary practice.
 Often a simpler data-driven approach is sufficient enough.
 For most web applications MVC or Flux/Redux may be more appropriate.
 Before starting using advanced concepts we must evaluate incoming requirements.